AfrikaBurn/TMI/README.md

 >This is a container project for the TMI ecosystem documentation and source code as a whole.
-The various subprojects may be checked out individually as per the project links in the sections below.
+The various subprojects may be checked out individually as per the repository links in the sections below.

 ![Ecosystem structure](./docs/ecosystem.svg)